 Children can learn and discover interesting facts spanning from dinosaurs, caves, boats, and wildlife in the Mediterranean to holograms and physics experiments.

-The thing that my kids always enjoy is the earthquake simulator, fun and educational for the whole family.
+In the Museum of Natural History, my kids enjoyed the earthquake simulator, fun and educational for the whole family.

 Have Fun in Heraklio’s Theme Parks